-The Board of Directors also pays special attention to ensuring balanced membership of the Board and its committees.
-In this respect, it ensures:
+The Board of Directors pays special attention to ensuring balanced membership of the Board and its committees.
+It ensures:

-- a diverse range of experiences, backgrounds and ages amongst its members; - at least half of its members are independent, in accordance with the provisions of its Internal Regulations; - that each gender represents at least 40% of the Board members, in accordance with Article L. 225-18-1 of the French Commercial Code.
+- a diverse range of experiences, backgrounds and ages amongst its members; - at least a third of its members are independent, in accordance with the provisions of the Reference Code; - that each gender represents at least 40% of the Board members, in accordance with Article L. 225-18-1 of the French Commercial Code.

-As of December 31, 2020, the Board of Directors comprised 10 members:
+As of December 31, 2021, the Board of Directors comprised 10 members: